opsaaaaa/freql/README.md

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+Any data under `lib/freql/data` comes from the wordfreq repsoitory and is therefore subject to its License

 ## Credits

-- I read the code from the python wordfq program. https://github.com/rspeer/wordfq
+- I read the code from the python wordfq program, and Im using the data provided from the source code. https://github.com/rspeer/wordfq